Undergraduate student attending Convocation

 During the ceremony

-- After you have greeted the President or the Chancellor, continue across the stage to the other side where a marshal will invite you to return to your seat for the remainder of the ceremony.
+- After you have greeted the President or the Chancellor, continue across the stage to the other side where a marshal will invite you to return to your seat.
+Important — After you receive your diploma, out of respect for your fellow graduates, please return to your seat for the remainder of the ceremony.

 After the ceremony

 - At the end of the ceremony, the procession will move to the foyer, where you can join your guests.
-You may keep your robe for 45 minutes after the conclusion of the ceremony, after which you must bring it to the robe return area to the foyer on level 1 of the Shaw Centre.
+You may keep your robe for 45 minutes at the conclusion of the ceremony, after which you must bring it to the robe return area on level 1 of the Shaw Centre (Colonel By Foyer).